asyncapi/website/cypress/README.md

 ## Run tests locally

-Assuming you have all the necessary website dependencies installed :
+Assuming you have all the necessary website dependencies installed:

 1. Run it and check on the Cypress Graphical User Interface
 ```bash